pippinbarr/cart253-2018/exercises/Exercise-1.md

 ## Submission

-You will submit this exercise as an "Issue" on the course repository here:
+You will submit this exercise as a __comment__ on an __Issue__ on the course repository here:

 https://github.com/pippinbarr/cart253-2018/issues

-(Click on the Issue with the name of the exercise and follow the instructions.)
+(Click on the Issue with the name of the exercise and your section letter and follow the instructions.)

 ## Grading